CascadianVR/CasToolsManager/README.md

-# UnityToolsManager
+# CasToolsManager
-This is an all-in-one manager for importing all of my unity tools to your project.
+An editor tool manager that makes it easy to download all of my unity editor tools.

+## Purpose
+I got tired on making one-file editor tools that I have to download off my github or transfer from other projects to use.
+Now all that will be needed os this single script and any of the tools will be available for a quick download.